hpi-swa-teaching/SqueakMaps/User_Guide_SqueakMaps.md

 * The route will appear on the map.
 Each section of the route has a different color allowing you to better distinguish them.

 Option 2:\
 From the Start Interface select from your saved pins those that shall be part of a route.
-Make zure all these pins are highlighted in blue.
+Make sure all these pins are highlighted in blue.
 Right-click and find the option to <u>*Route Selected Pins*</u>.

 **Export and Save Routes:**\
 Configure the route, then click on <u>*Go*</u> or <u>*Find optimal Route*</u> and subsequently click the <u>*Save*</u> button in the lower-right corner of the white box.
 A drop-down menue appears where you can select <u>*Export*</u> or <u>*Save*</u>.